 Pointing towards the inn, Mannie spun on his heel and went back to work.
 Xioth once again checked behind him as he made his way over to the inn.

-Xioth pushed through the heavy wooden door of the inn.
-The Stench of unwashed men, meed and ale crept up Xioths nose as he walked inside.
+Xioth pushed the through the heavy wooden door of the inn.
+The Stench of unwashed men, mead and ale crept up Xioths nose as he walked inside.
 He hated coming into the loud, dark and dingy inn, but unfortunately, Noreanor often found himself inside these walls.
 Even though Xioth did not like coming into the place, the men that frequented the inn were simple folk who just want to enjoy their mead and ale.
 The innkeeper was in fact now a very close acquaintance of Xioth.

 “I’m well, struggling to survive the day just like the rest of us.”
 Xioth strode towards the bar as he looked over the faces of the men and women who nursed their jugs of mead and ale.
 “Is Noreanor here?”

 One man caught Xioths eye as he glanced over the establishment.
 His features standing out from the rest of the bunch.
 Xioth returned his eyes towards the keep.
-He shook his head, his eyebrow’s slightly raised in the direction of the newcomer.
-Newcomers stick out they are hard to ignore, this one in particular.
+He shook his head; his eyebrow’s slightly raised in the direction of the newcomer.
+Newcomers stick out, they are hard to ignore, this one in particular.